google-research/tapas/README.md

 Information about the pre-taining data can be found [here](https://github.com/google-research/tapas/blob/master/PRETRAIN_DATA.md).

-The TF examples for pre-traininig can be created using [Google Dataflow](https://cloud.google.com/dataflow):
+The TF examples for pre-training can be created using [Google Dataflow](https://cloud.google.com/dataflow):

 ```bash
 python3 setup.py sdist